missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > Here is a tutorial on [Math operators](https://www.digitalocean.com/community/tutorials/how-to-do-math-in-javascript-with-operators) from Digital Ocean.
 >
 > The `range` property is also an object.
 Remember that the sub-properties of objects can be accessed by chaining together the [dot or bracket notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors)

+#### Challenge #12
+"QUACK!
+Navigation system offline!" blares LARRY.
+"Initialization sequence broken!"

+You quickly check the documentation for the navigation system and find out that the nav system's initialization sequence needs three values, because you are in three-dimensional space.
+It needs an X, Y, and Z value.

+Your next task is to write a function called `initialize()` which will set the x, y, and z values correctly to start off at 0 in the navigation system.
+For example, the navigation system's x value is `navigation.x`.

+Don't worry about calling your `initialize()` function, this one runs automatically

+> ##### Hint
+> More functions, more property setting.
+If you look at the current values on the `navigation` module, they are definitely not set correctly.
+Let's get them all set to `0`.